Investigation of Claim

 A person should apply directly for the scheme if:

 - they are a stay at home father and are providing full-time care to a child under age 12 and are not receiving Child Benefit for this child, or

-- they have never claimed Carer's Allowance or Benefit but are providing fulltime care to an incapacitated adult or child aged 12 or over, on or after 6 April 1994, and they have not received a Respite Care Grant for them.
+- they have never claimed Carer's Allowance or Benefit but are providing fulltime care to an incapacitated adult or child aged 12 or over, on or after 6 April 1994, and they have not received a Carer's Support Grant for them.